 Testing the final product

-Due to time constraints and budget limits there'll be definitely bugs in it, so calculate some time for the warranty and explain to the client that the bug fixing time is normal and reassure that you'll handle all incoming bugs at the first weeks or months.
+Due to time constraints and budget limits, there'll be definitely bugs in it, so calculate some time for the warranty and explain to the client that the bug fixing time is normal, and reassure that you'll handle all incoming bugs in the first weeks or months.

 After this time you can negotiate to support them with a price tag.